wesleytian/blog/content/2019/whitney.md

 When asked what the water tasted like, Newton though for a second, furrowed his brows and said, "It didn't taste like water.
 It tasted a bit bitter."

 Who knew?

+(So apparently, drinking filtered piss is actually a bad idea.
+See [this comment thread](https://www.facebook.com/groups/30962451768/permalink/10156539356891769/) for details.)

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>